Change Is In The Air

 Profits are good for the insurance company… and they are equally good for the contractor too.
 It is hard to depress or artificially deflate the fair market value of a contractor’s work without suffering unintended consequences later.

 I’m absolutely sure that change is coming, but I don’t see roofing sales going away anytime soon.
 As a salesperson, you’ll have to change to survive.
 That’s true of any business though.

 Keep your head up.

 NOTE: Everything I’ve written here is my opinion only – for entertainment purposes.
 You should take it with a grain of salt.
-Examine my thoughts against your own beliefs and leave your comments in the reply section below.
+Examine my thoughts against your own beliefs and contact me if you have a different opinion.